 - Helps in policy formulation, legislative functioning and policy implementation.

-- Acts as feedback mechanism for government
+- Acts as a feedback mechanism for government

 - Ensures participatory democracy – inclusive growth